 Understand why your image isn't working and how to fix it.
 Subtle tweaks can make a big difference.
 Learn how to frame that perfect shot and which editing tools can give your food photos that wow factor.

 Knowing how want your end result to look beforehand can really empower your food photography.
-Choose from 42 composition templates to inspire you and hone your creative vision.
+Choose from 42 compositional designs to inspire you and hone your creative vision.

-Rule of Thirds is a clever tool for any food photographer - blogger, business, or otherwise - who wants their food photography to be better.
 Darina has created a book that brilliantly balances a ton of theoretical value with helpful, tangible, actionable exercises.
 This book is a steal for the price and it won’t just leave you confused like so many online tutorials, but rather, it will nurture you into feeling confident and definitely more skilled.
-You should pick up a copy; it would be foolish not to!

 Kristy - Author of Cooking with Cocktails and CEO of Peppercorn Creative

 If you ever feel stuck in your food photography, chances are that you're recycling a lot of the same old compositions, or are even unsure of where to lay down your food and props.
 Maybe you use the rule-of-thirds all the time, but can't seem to get into the flow with other compositional principles.

 After reading this guide you'll have all the tools at your fingertips to take your food photography to the next level.
 You'll have a better understanding of how to implement the rules of composition with simple guidance and real-life examples.
 The unique feature of composition templates make this eBook different than any other composition resource out there.
 They are the perfect tool to immediately improve your food photography with a fresh perspective.

 Mapping out your shoots and pre-visualizing how you want your end result to look speeds up your workflow and helps you create better images.